 I was diagnosed with early stage breast cancer in February of 2018.
 I kept writing through my treatment and in September of 2018 I debuted a solo-show called So This Happened to two sold-out shows at the Flynn Theatre, Burlington, VT.
 So This Happened is the no-holds barred story of my cancer and home renovation.

-I have adapted this 75-minute show for many different venues, including the Northern New England Clinical Oncology Society, University of Vermont Medical Center, Stowe Weekend of Hope, and the Waterbury Grange Cultural Center.
+I have adapted this 75-minute show for many different venues, including, The Atlantic's Cancer Stories, the Northern New England Clinical Oncology Society, University of Vermont Medical Center, Stowe Weekend of Hope, and the Waterbury Grange Cultural Center.

 Being able to speak about cancer to a wide audience has proven to be one of the highlights of my career.